Best Hot Springs in Iceland: Where to Soak in 2026 (Local Picks)

 Find Your Perfect Soak

 Soaking in hot water is as Icelandic as it gets.
-Whether you pick a luxury spa with an ocean view, hike to a hidden river in the mountains, or just slip into the hot pot at the local swimming pool, you are doing something Icelanders have done for over a thousand years.
-The best hot spring in Iceland is whichever one you have to yourself.
+Whether you pick a luxury spa with an ocean view, hike to a hidden river in the mountains, or just slip into the hot pot at your local swimming pool, you are doing something we have done for over a thousand years.
+In my experience, the best hot spring in Iceland is whichever one you have to yourself.